-Currently the Library holds a collection of nearly 600 individual e-titles all specifically related to CIT course material.
+Currently the Library holds a collection of over 700 individual e-titles all specifically related to CIT course material.
 These allow multiple simultaneous access and yet can still be individually annotated and indexed by users via their own personal log-in.

 Furthermore, within the past few years CIT Library vastly increased its e-resources by acquiring a subscription to a high quality multi-disciplinary e-book collection package - Ebook Central Academic Complete with access to over 100,000 e-books, reports and proceedings.
-Acquisition of Ebook Central virtual library resulted in nearly doubling the book titles available to CIT stakeholders so that the ratio of print to electronic formats is now almost equal.
+Acquisition of Ebrary virtual library resulted in nearly doubling the book titles available to CIT stakeholders so that the ratio of print to electronic formats is now almost equal.

 Through Ebook Central CIT Library offers a vast range of titles, proceedings, reports for teaching and reference - all accessible on or off campus 24/7, E-book coverage ranges from disciplines as varied as Fine Arts to Business Studies and Computer Science.

-In keeping with CIT Library's core value of democratic access, titles have multi-license access meaning no turn-aways.
-These titles are therefore ideal for use both within a classroom environment and for distance learners.
+In keeping with CIT Library's core value of democratic access, the vast majority of titles have multilicense access meaning no turn-aways.
+The titles are therefore ideal for use both within a classroom environment and for distance learners.
+Please note that due to Publisher restrictions Multi-license access was unobtainable in a minority of titles and so the MUA Managed User Access model licensed.
 E-titles provide enhanced functionality compared to their print equivalents - indexing key word searches, annotation and note taking.